astronomer/docs/astro/modify-cluster.md

 To have a Deployment run Airflow tasks with a specific worker type, you need to work with Astronomer support to create a worker node pool for that worker type on the cluster hosting the Deployment.
 Then, you can configure a Deployment worker queue to use that worker type.
 Contact [Astronomer support](https://support.astronomer.io) with the name of the worker type(s) you want to enable in your cluster.
 For example, `m6i.2xlarge`.

-To confirm a modification was completed, click the **Clusters** tab in the Cloud UI and then click the **Worker Types** tab to view updated configuration information.
+To confirm that the worker type was added, click the **Clusters** tab in the Cloud UI, click a cluster name, and then click the **Worker Types** tab to view your new worker type.

 ### About worker node pools

 All Astro clusters have one worker node pool for one worker type by default, but you can configure up to 30 additional worker types.
 After Astronomer creates a worker node pool for a cluster, your team can configure a worker queue in any Deployment with that worker type.
-The worker type appears as a new option on the **Worker Type** page of the Cloud UI and as an option in the Astro CLI.
+The worker type appears as a new option on the **Worker Queue** page of your Deployment configuration page and as an option in the Astro CLI.
 If your cluster only has one worker type, all tasks across Deployments in your cluster can only run on that type of worker.

 Individual worker nodes run only on a single Deployment, but a worker node pool can have worker nodes spread across multiple Deployments.